robusta-dev/robusta/docs/catalog/sinks/kafka.rst

 Kafka
 #########

-Robusta can send playbook result to a Kafka topic.
+Robusta can send playbook results to a Kafka topic.

 Configuring the Kafka sink
 ------------------------------------------------